WhatMeWorry/Delivery/misc_notes/arrayStudy.md

         int[] temp = new int[](999);
         large[i] = &temp;
     }
     // temp is a dynamic array (Reference Variable).
-So by it's very nature it uses indirection so I try
+By it's very nature uses indirection so I try
     // large[i] = temp;
     // onlineapp.d(20): Error: cannot implicitly convert expression temp of type int[] to int[]*

-    // Ok, then I remember that dynamic arrays have that meta data stuff with a size and a pointer.
-So I jump at
+    // Ok, I know that dynamic arrays have that meta data stuff with a size and a pointer.
+So I try
     // large[i] = temp.ptr;
-    // onlineapp.d(20): Error: cannot implicitly convert expression cast(int*)temp of type int* to int[]*
+    // onlineapp.d(20): Error: implicitly convert expression cast(int*)temp of type int* to int[]*

-    // Finally I use large[i] = &temp;  which works, but it seems rather C/C++ like so I have a bad taste in my mouth.
+    // Finally I use large[i] = &temp;  which works, but it seems rather C/C++ like so I have a bad
-    // And I feel like I really don't know what the hell I'm doing.
+    // taste in my mouth.
+And I feel like I really don't know what the hell I'm doing.
 }
 ```